COEPViolationReportBody

 Description

-COEP policy violations may be reported using the Reporting API whenever a policy set by those headers blocks (or would block) the loading of a resource.
+COEP policy violations may be reported whenever a policy set by those headers blocks (or would block) the loading of a resource.

 Examples